 The Divorce Order

 The Divorce Order becomes final 1 month and 1 day after the Hearing date.
 Both parties to the marriage are free to re-marry after this date.
+After the divorce order is finalised you can also request a proof of divorce if you need to prove you are divorced.

 The validity of a Will is affected once the Divorce becomes final and parties who have been divorced should seek legal advice about updating their Will.